carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 One way of dealing with unsized types is via a pointer, as with `T*` and `DynPtr` above.
 Sometimes, though, you would like to work with something closer to value semantics.
-For example, the `Ptr` interface and `DynPtr` type captures nothing about ownership of the pointed-to value, or how to destroy it.
+For example, the `Pointer` interface and `DynPtr` type captures nothing about ownership of the pointed-to value, or how to destroy it.

 So we are looking for the equivalent of C++'s `unique_ptr<T>`, that will handle unsized types, and then later we will add a variation that supports dynamic